28 April 2021

 Richard currently serves on the University of Pennsylvania Board of Trustees and the Penn Medicine Board of Trustees, and on a number of business boards.
 He is chair of FringeArts Philadelphia, chair of the University of Pennsylvania Press, and chair of the Innovation Advisory Board of the Abramson Cancer Center.
 He also serves on the Governing Board of the Institute for New Economic Thinking.
 He founded the email newsletter service Delanceyplace.com, which focuses on non-fiction literature.

-Gabriel de Alba is the Co-Founder & Managing Partner of GDA Luma.
-He is an international investor who has recapitalized, restructured and built businesses in the U.S., Europe, Canada and Emerging Markets.
+Gabriel de Alba is an international investor who has recapitalized, restructured and built businesses in the U.S., Europe, Canada and Emerging Markets.

-Prior to founding GDA Luma, Mr. de Alba spent 19 years as Managing Director & Partner of The Catalyst Capital Group, which raised over $4.5 Billion across 7 investment funds.
+Mr. de Alba has spent 19 years as Managing Director & Partner of The Catalyst Capital Group, which raised over $4.5 Billion across 7 investment funds.
 He acted as Chairman, Board Member and CEO of multiple Catalyst portfolio companies.

 Mr. de Alba also led stakeholder groups in distressed and special situations in both credit and equity.
 In 2018, he was named Global Private Equity Growth Dealmaker of the Year by the Global M&A Network.
 His experience includes investing in 7 economic and credit crises dating back to the 1994 Tequila Crisis.